HarukaMa/aleo-testnet2-pool/README.md

 This pool is for [Aleo Incentivized Testnet](https://www.aleo.org/post/incentivized-testnet-announcement) (testnet2).

 The pool address is `aleo1harukzrnc7jfplxtn6005rs4xeglkrvvv0uwy56yzm0kkx062s9q3tdk8q`.
+To see the pool's address on the official leaderboard, click [here](https://www.aleo.network/leaderboard/aleo1harukzrnc7jfplxtn6005rs4xeglkrvvv0uwy56yzm0kkx062s9q3tdk8q).

 Information site will be [here](https://ap.mrx.im).
 New announcements will be posted on that site so make sure to check it often.